CHARM GME Well-being Leaders Certificate Course:

 Updates Coming Soon

-1. Describe the components of a comprehensive GME Well-being Program
+GOAL 1: Discuss the components of a comprehensive GME well-being program.

-2. Compare and contrast validated measurement options available for assessing trainee well-being
+GOAL 2: Compare and contrast validated measurement options available for assessing trainee well-being.

-3. Describe the interplay of environmental and individual threats to well-being
+GOAL 3: Describe the interplay of environmental and individual threats to well-being.

 We look forward to meeting you!